 |Transfer to various Reserves:|

-Your Directors are pleased to recommend an equity dividend of Rs.
-3.50/-(Rupees Three and Fifty Paise only) per equity share of Rs.1/- each [previous year Rs.
-1/- per equity share of Rs.1/- each] for the year ended March 31, 2017, subject to the approval of the equity shareholders at the ensuing Annual General Meeting.
+Your Directors have recommended a dividend of 2.00 (Rupees Two only) per equity share of 1/- each [previous year 3.50/- per equity share of 1/- each] for the year ended March 31, 2018, subject to the approval of the equity shareholders at the ensuing 26th Annual General Meeting of the Company.

 CHANGES IN CAPITAL STRUCTURE

 During the year under review, the Company has allotted 18893 equity shares of 1/- each under Sun Employee Stock Option Scheme - 2015 and 13106 equity shares of 1/- each under Sun Employee Stock Option Plan - 2015 thereby the paid up share capital of the Company increased to 2,399,323,180/- (Rupees Two Billion Three Hundred Ninety-Nine Million Three Hundred Twenty- Three Thousand One Hundred Eighty only) as on March 31, 2018.